exaexa/EmbedSOM/README.md

 	par(mfrow=c(2,1))
 	EmbedSOM::PlotEmbed(e, fsom=fs)

+(The FCS file can be downloaded from EmbedSOM website at http://bioinfo.uochb.cas.cz/embedsom/)

 ## EmbedSOM parameters

 - `n`: how many nearest SOM vertices of the cell are considered as significant for the approximation (distance of the `n`-th neighbor is taken as `sigma` of a normal distributon of a relevance measure of SOM neighbors)